-I came across a video by Hyunwoo of ‘Talk to Me in Korean’ which encouraged journalling in a foreign language on a daily basis.
+I came across a video by Hyunwoo of the fantastic ‘Talk to Me in Korean’ series which encouraged journalling in a foreign language on a daily basis.
 I was inspired to give this a go myself, and I think it can have a positive impact on your language learning from day one!

 Why is journalling in a foreign language recommended?

 Keeping a language diary is a way to aid your language learning especially when you are unable to immerse yourself in other ways.
 For example, you might have no native speakers nearby to talk to.
 It is really important to practice your production skills in your target language, so writing is the next best area to focus on.

 I’ve become acutely aware recently that my speaking and writing skills in Japanese have suffered a lot.
 I took a break from learning Japanese and so I am keen to build these skills back up again.
 As it happens, I ended up with two 2017 diaries, so journalling in a foreign language is a great way of putting the spare diary to use.

 My experiences journalling in Japanese so far

 I have been doing this for a couple of weeks and I am really enjoying it so far.
 One thing I immediately discovered is that I absolutely have to write out the diary entries.
 On busy days, I settle for just typing a couple of sentences on my phone.
 Writing in my diary seems to engage my brain in a different way compared to typing on my laptop.
 Having said that, I have always found that handwriting things in Japanese

 I think this is even more important where the writing system of your target language differs to your native language(s).
 In the age of predictive text, you can end up solely relying on your ability to

 I keep my journal very simple (ie. boring), but I have seen some amazing language journals on Instagram, Pinterest and YouTube.
 If keeping an aesthetic journal is important to you, you can get plenty of inspiration online!

 But I don’t know what to write/ I have just begun studying a new language!